charlzx/sass-cheatsheet/README.md

 ### Watching Sass in the workspace
     sass --watch scss/style.scss  css/style.css

-    or
+#### if you want the css file to be compressed
     sass --watch scss/style.css css/style.css --style compressed

-    (if you want the css file to be compressed)
+#### if you want to disable source map file
+    sass --watch sass/style.scss css/style.css --no-source-map

+#### you can compress css and also disable the source map file;
+    sass --watch sass/style.scss css/style.css --style compressed --no-source-map

 ###
     where,
     scss/style.scss ⇋ is the location of the sass file to be compiled.